2023-2024 Course Catalog

 ISE emphasizes instruction in fundamental engineering principles based on the physical sciences, engineering sciences, mathematics, and statistics.
 These principles are applied in practical design experiences throughout the undergraduate curriculum.

-Coursework in the physical and chemical sciences and mathematics provides a solid background for basic engineering science courses, which in turn support courses in industrial engineering.
+Coursework in the physical sciences and mathematics provides a solid background for basic engineering science courses, which in turn support courses in industrial engineering.
 Industrial engineering courses are focused in the areas of operations research, manufacturing systems, human factors and ergonomics, and management systems.
 In each of these areas, modern computing and software tools support analysis and design activities.
 Electives provide students with the opportunity to explore other areas of engineering, as well as cultural, societal and creative experiences, which makes for well-rounded, diverse, and globally-aware engineers.

 Many ISE students participate in Undergraduate Research to help satisfy elective requirements in the curriculum.
 The opportunity to work more closely with ISE faculty members, in some cases on a one-on-one basis, can provide more in-depth development of particular ISE capabilities and a more-enriching educational experience.